-(2) In our three-year plan entitled "Medium-term Management Plan 2026 ~Set for Next Stage~" (hereinafter referred to as "Medium-term Management Plan 2026") which started in April 2021, we set forth the basic financial policy, including the profit plan and the capital policy, along with the profit target, and quantitative targets such as Return on Equity (ROE), Return on Assets (ROA), and Net Debt to Equity Ratio (Net DER).
+(2) In our three-year plan entitled "Medium-term Management Plan 2026 ~Set for Next Stage~" (hereinafter referred to as "Medium-term Management Plan 2026") which started in April 2021, we set forth the basic financial policy, including the profit plan and the capital policy, along with the profit target, and quantitative targets such as Return on Equity (ROE).

-Please refer to the Sojitz website for details on Medium-term Management Plan 2026.
+Please refer to the Sojitz website for details on Medium-term Management Plan 2026. https://s3-ap-northeast-1.amazonaws.com/sojitz-doc/pdf/en/corporate/strategy/plan/chukei2026e\240501.pdf

-https://s3-ap-northeast-1.amazonaws.com/sojitz-doc/pdf/en/corporate/strategy/plan/chukei2026e_240501.pdf